Portfolio & Transparency

 Education Initiatives I’ve Invested In

 I have invested in two for-profit companies doing work in education.
 The Flatiron School was recently acquired by WeWork.
 The gains I made were donated to the 501(3)c educ21c.
 And I have provided funding to MissionU, a post-high-school immersion that helps young adults access great careers, while charging no tuition.
-Any gains I might make from this go to edu21c.
+Oddly, they were also acquired by WeWork.
+Any gains from these investments go to edu21c.